growr-xyz/growr-documentation/introduction/4-Protocol-Mechanics.md

 _Capital providers_ allocate senior capital to the loan marketplace and delegate the actual lending activity to the originators in the form of senior tranches for the financed projects.
 They can be:

-- Individual bitcoin investors.
+- Individual Bitcoin investors.
 - Large institutional investors or digital asset managers.
 - Decentralized finance protocols.

 ### Growr protocol

 _Growr protocol_ implements a global decentralized micro-lending marketplace as a P2P network of Growr nodes.
 Each _Growr node_ represents a package of open-source components and a set of lending projects.
 It enables originators to publish projects with predefined conditions and eligibility criteria, and borrowers to apply and get financing using credentials from their self-sovereign credit record.
-It also enables capital providers to fund projects either by accessing the Growr node of an originator directly, or by running their own node.
+It also enables capital providers to fund projects either by accessing the Growr node of an originator directly; or by running their own node.

 ## Participant incentives